-If you’re looking for a new way to shop, why not try fashion subscription boxes?
+If you’re looking for a new way to shop, why not try fashion subscription services?
 Stitch Fix and Wantable are two options that let you try clothes on without having to commit to buying them.
 They both have stylists who select clothes for you to try out based on your responses to a style survey.
-Wantable has boxes for either everyday wear or athletic wear, while Stitch Fix focuses on everyday apparel.
+Wantable has style boxes for either everyday wear or athletic wear, while Stitch Fix focuses on everyday apparel.

 Wantable includes a detailed survey, and gives customers the chance to request specific items.
 Stitch Fix is less precise with its styling, but it has a huge range of brands to choose from.
 If you don’t mind surprises, Stitch Fix gives you the chance to try out new trends at reasonable prices.
 Otherwise, Wantable allows you to explore your style in the comfort of your home.

-Stitch Fix and Wantable are both personal styling services, which means they use stylists to pick out clothes for you.
+Stitch Fix and Wantable are both personal styling subscription services, which means they use stylists to pick out clothes for you.
 Their goal is to help you save time and energy on shopping instead of browsing through a store or the vast online marketplace without any direction.
 Your box includes clothes and accessories all in your size, ideally catered to your personal style.

 With the help of a professional, you might find new clothes and styles that are perfect for you, even if you wouldn’t have considered them yourself.